inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 ### List records

 !!! warning "Use the specified host and port"
-    Due to CSP it is important that you use the host and port specified when running the instance.
-This means, `localhost` and `127.0.0.1` are not interchangable as usually.
+    Due to CSP, it is important that you use the host and port specified when running the API calls.
+This means `localhost` and `127.0.0.1` are not interchangable as they usually are.
 The default is `127.0.0.1:5000`.

 Let's see what is in the instance by querying the API.
 Using another terminal: